yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-sample-app.md

 The example has the following prerequisites:

 * You have created a cluster on YugabyteDB Managed.
-For instructions, refer to [Create a cluster](../../cloud-basics/create-clusters/).
+For instructions, refer to [Create your cluster](../../cloud-basics/create-clusters/).
 * You have created a Hasura project and connected it to your cluster.
 For instructions, refer to [Connect Hasura Cloud to YugabyteDB Managed](../hasura-cloud/).

   You will also need the **Admin Secret** of your Hasura project.